pkromkowski/lending-club-EDA-ETL/README.md

   - requirements.txt
   - Data ("on prem" data warehouse")

 A fully automated data pipeline was built using sqlite3 as the database.
-This was chosen to increase the reproducibility of this project and due to the simpleness of navigating sqlite3.
+This was chosen to increase the reproducibility of this project and due to the simplicity of navigating sqlite3.
 The data is not nearly large enough to create any problems or efficiency issues for a considerable amount of the pipeline's life.
-But if it were to grow and be used in production it would be best to eventually transfer the data to a cloud based database and the raw files that are saved to a bucketed file warehouse, such as s3, so that a collaborative environment is created to give many people access to the cleaned data.
+But if it were to grow and be used in production it would be best to eventually transfer the data to a cloud-based database and the raw files that are saved to a bucketed file warehouse, such as s3, so that a collaborative environment is created to give many people access to the cleaned data.

-The pipeline is compromised of three steps that makes sure the data is ready to be queried and analyzed at the end of the process.
+The pipeline is comprised of three steps that makes sure the data is ready to be queried and analyzed at the end of the process.
 Most of the specifics of the pipeline are controlled by the config.yaml file and can be easily altered to fit the needs of data management.

- - Extraction: the data is pulled from kaggle, LendingClub API, or local source (after being downloaded from kaggle).
+ - Extraction: the data is pulled from Kaggle, LendingClub API, or local source (after being downloaded from Kaggle).
  - Transformation: the data is formatted and cleaned according to what was discovered during EDA.
 The fully cleaned data is saved as a pkl file and the data is split into a "top 20 features" dataset and a dataset containing the rest of the features.
  - Load: Each dataset is loaded into the database separately.
-Data management has an option to control what data is kept after every pulll (only unique values, everything, or just the new information).
+Data management has an option to control what data is kept after every pull (only unique values, everything, or just the new information).

 Currently, the pipeline is scheduled and automated using scheduler.
 A production implementation of this pipeline should utilize a more robust product such as Airflow, an open-source workflow management platform, initially designed by Airbnb, to automate and track the many tasks required to complete the pipeline.

 In the future, regression tests and model performance tracking should be carried out to make sure the pipeline is still performing as needed.